 - Dates and Deadlines

 - Presentation Formats

-Requests to withdraw abstracts may be submitted via the Presenter Portal linked at the top of the page.
+Requests to withdraw abstracts may be submitted by clicking the "Access Submission" button linked at the top of the page.
 Withdrawing your abstract indicates that you do not want to have it included in the annual meeting program.

-Presenters may also mark their abstract as "Unable to Attend" via the Presenter Portal.
+Presenters may also mark their abstract as "Unable to Attend" by clicking "Access Submission."
 This option notes for attendees that the presenter will not be present at their poster either virtually nor in person.
-Presenters have until August 25 to log into the Presenter Portal and select the "Unable to Attend" option.
+Presenters had until August 24 to access their submission and select the "Unable to Attend" option.

 After this date, presenters should email email@example.com with requests to withdraw or mark their abstract as "Unable to Attend."

 Virtual poster presentations are available to presenters as a part of the SfN23 virtual component.
 Presentation of posters may take place in person only, virtually only, or both in person and virtually.

 Presenters may click the "Access Submission" button linked at the top of the page to update their presentation preferences.
 Review the Dates and Deadlines for important deadlines related to abstract presentation preferences.

 Accepted abstract presenters will be expected to transparently report a study’s experimental design and analytical methods in their poster or nanosymposium presentation at the annual meeting.
 Efforts to ensure scientific rigor include blinding, statistics, sample sizes, and replication.
 Error bars should be defined.
 Biological variables such as species, sex, age, strain, or cell line should be noted in the presentation, if applicable.

 Accepted abstracts are organized into topically-based scientific sessions and Theme J sessions.
 Abstracts are grouped together based on the theme and topic that abstract submitters select from the Themes and Topics list during abstract submission.
 Theme and topic selections help the Program Committee to group abstracts; they do not represent the titles of annual meeting sessions.